There are two ways of getting trained in the field of LEGO Serious Play methods and materials.

 - Different trainers have different styles.
-Some of them are academic.
+Some are academic.
 Others practical.
-Some very emotional.
+Some traditional.
+Others innovative.
+Some emotional.
 Others distant.
 Some have experience in certain cultures.
 Others have a global view.
-We suggest you choose well and make sure that you would be comfortable with your chosen trainer and happy with the result.
-Ask them send you training videos where you can see them in action.
+We suggest you get in touch with them in person and ask them send you training videos where you can see them in action.

-- Some trainers just run "training factories" - it does not matter if you gained any skills or not.
-Ask them whether their training has actual homework whereby you need to demonstrate your skills of actually running a workshop.
+- Ask your trainers whether they have actual tasks where you need to practice and demonstrate your skills of running a workshop.
 Ask if they will also coach you after the training session is over.
-Whether this coaching is a part of the package or if it costs extra.

 Can I train the others?

+Yes!
+Of course!
 LEGO Serious Play methodology is Open-source.
 This means that anybody who wants can train the others.
 If you feel that you do have the necessary experience and feel qualified to do so then please get in touch with us.
-Please send us your references and write a few words about what is your Unique Sales Proposition as a trainer and we will give you the right to post your training events in our Events section.
+Please send us your references and write a few words about what is your Unique Sales Proposition as a trainer and we will give you the right to post your training events in our community Events section.

-If you are just starting out and think that you would like to train others in the future, then be aware that some training providers may force you to sign an agreement with them that comes with strict limitations.
-It could mean that you will have to agree to not train others in LEGO Serious Play methodology at all.
-Please make sure that you understand your obligations really well before you sign up with a training provider and choose somebody with terms suitable to you.
+If you are just starting out and think that you would like to train others in the future, then be aware that some training providers may not allow you do that.
+Please make sure that you understand your obligations well before you sign up with a training provider and choose somebody with terms suitable to you.

 What is the meaning of "Certified facilitator of LEGO® SERIOUS PLAY® method and materials”

 Until such certification mechanisms will be put in place, we suggest you get in touch with the facilitator or a trainer of facilitators and ask them to provide you with a proven list of earlier references and explain their training approach.